jonathanye29/unit4_project/README.md

 ## Success Criteria
 1. [Issue tackled: “lack of a dedicated social network for our book club community”] The platform allows only students from School X to register using their school emails.
-2. [Issue tackled: “they do not provide a focused space for book club members within our school community to connect, share book reviews and recommendations, opinions/comments, discussions, and even post about special events such as book fairs and meeting reminders”] Users should be able to post posts of different categories such as: Announcements, Reminders, Book Recommendations/Reviews, and Discussions
+2. [Issue tackled: “they do not provide a focused space for book club members within our school community to connect, share book reviews and recommendations, opinions/comments, discussions, and even post about special events such as book fairs and meeting reminders.
+Users are also not able to edit/delete their posts or comments if they make a mistake.”]
+   - Users should be able to post posts of different categories such as: Announcements, Reminders,  Book Recommendations/Reviews, and Discussions
-3. [Issue tackled: "communication and sharing of book club events and discussions are scattered across multiple platforms."]
+4. [Issue tackled: "communication and sharing of book club events and discussions are scattered across multiple platforms."]
 The platform should centralize all book club events, discussions, and announcements in one location.
-4. [Issue tackled: “Users are also not able to edit/delete their posts or comments if they make a mistake.”]
-Users should be able to edit or delete their posts, book reviews, or comments.
+5. [Issue tackled: ]
-5. [Issue: tackled: “finding different post categories is hard because there are so many types”] The platform will allow the user to select what kind of posts they would like to view.
+6. [Issue: tackled: “finding different post categories is hard because there are so many types”] The platform will allow the user to select what kind of posts they would like to view.
-6. [Issue tackled: “doesn’t allow users to upload any image they wish”] The platform will allow users to upload any images they wish.
+7. [Issue tackled: “doesn’t allow users to upload any image they wish”] The platform will allow users to upload any images they wish.

 ## Design Statement